 |Additional Information (Assessment)

 ||Coursework 5%; Examination 95%

 |Main Exam Diet S1 (December)|| Incomplete Data Analysis (MATH11185)||2:00|

 On completion of this course, the student will be able to:

-- Demonstrate an understand different statistical techniques for dealing with missing data and associated advantages and disadvantages.
+- Understand different statistical techniques for dealing with missing data and associated advantages and disadvantages.

-- Demonstrate an ability to fit models to data with missing observations.
+- Fit models to data with missing observations.

 |Graduate Attributes and Skills

 ||These Postgraduate Taught courses may be taken by Undergraduate students *without* requiring a concession (NB. students on Postgraduate taught programmes are given priority in the allocation of places).
 For all other Postgraduate Taught courses the student and/or Personal Tutor must seek a concession.